 Traditional Chinese Medicine (TCM) is a 4000 year old practice founded on a deep understanding of the laws and patterns of nature, where the emphasis on treating the root cause of illnesses or imbalances, along with the individual symptoms, is the primary path in ensuring long-term health.
 Traditional Chinese Medicine (TCM) aims to treat the whole person – body, mind, heart and spirit – rather than simply treat the disconnected pieces separately, such as just the disease alone, and this is why TCM is truly holistic.

-TCM’s view of the body places little emphasis on anatomical structures, but is mainly concerned with the identification of functional entities (which regulate digestion, breathing, aging etc.).
-While health is perceived as harmonious interaction of these entities and the outside world, disease is interpreted as a disharmony in interaction.
-TCM diagnosis consists in tracing symptoms to patterns of an underlying disharmony, mainly by palpating the pulse and inspecting the tongue.
+TMC’s view of the body places little emphasis on anatomical structures, but is mainly concerned with the identification of natural functional entities and their interactions with the outside world.
+While health is perceived as harmonious interactions which signifies a state of balance, a disease is interpreted as a disharmony in interactions.

 A Whole Person Approach

 Traditional Chinese Medicine will treat both the root (cause) and the branch (symptom) to bring a state of balance and a feeling of wellness, peace and harmony in the body.
 When the body is in balance you will sleep well, feel well, digest food well and have enough energy to get through your day without stimulants.